Geothermal

 GETEM in the System Advisor Model (SAM)

-This webinar introduces the latest updates to SAM's Geothermal Power model based on the newest version of the Geothermal Electricity Technology Evaluation Model (GETEM).
+This webinar introduces the updates to SAM's Geothermal Power model based on updates to the Geothermal Electricity Technology Evaluation Model (GETEM).

 Supporting materials: